spotlessmind1975/adv10en/docs/compression.md

 In order to be able to encode any generic text, we must sacrifice some of the representable values to introduce a way to return (temporarily) to the 8-bit representation, when we need it.

-To give an example, I will take the following text from [10lines adv (English edition)](https://github.com/spotlessmind1975/adv10en):
+To give an example, I will take the following text from [10LINES ADV (English edition)](https://github.com/spotlessmind1975/adv10en):

 > IN THE MIDDLE OF AN AISLE.
 YOU SEE TWO ROOMS AT NORTH AND SOUTH.
 A DOOR IS AT EAST.